telerik/ajax-docs/getting-started/work-with-controls/get-client-side-reference.md

 description: Check our Web Forms article about Shows several ways to get a client-side reference to an instance of a control.
 slug: general-information/get-client-side-reference
 tags: client, side, client-side, instance, get, reference, javascript, js, events, ajax, find
+previous_url: general-information/get-client-side-reference
 published: True
 position: 3
 ---

 # Get Client-side Reference to a Control Object

 This article shows how to get a client-side reference to a **Telerik® UI for ASP.NET AJAX** control and use its client-side API.

 You can quickly navigate through the sections from here:
 * [Using the MS AJAX Approach](#using-the-ms-ajax-approach)